igoogolx/lux-docs/docs/faq.md

 Lux leverages the tun device functionality to establish a VPN tunnel and route network traffic through it.
 The tun device requires elevated privileges.

-### Why lux is disconnected when os goes to sleep?

-If lux keep connected, when os wakes up, network will be unavailable on macOS and memory usage will be huge on Windows.
-The issue is still under investigation.
-So, it's better to disconnect it and reconnect it when os wakes up.
+### Why not clash.meta?

+Clash.meat is a forked clash project.
+It supports tun and more proxy protocols.
+The reason is that clash is lighter and more stable.

 ### Does lux use fake ip?